dotnet-architecture/eShopOnUWP/README.md

 [http://aka.ms/eshopuwp](http://aka.ms/eshopuwp)

-## Project structure
-The solution is divided into 4 projects.
-Its visual tree looks like this:
-- eShop.Cortana -> Service
-- eShop.Domain -> Domain model
-- eShop.Providers -> Manages and creates each model
-- eShop.UWP -> Main project

 # Features

-## Windows Template Studio
-We will work with this template.
-This is how you can set it up:

-- __Windows Template Studio (Universal Windows)__ -> File / Visual C# / Windows Universal

-Once the template is selected, set these features:
-- __Project type__ -> Navigation Pane
-- __Framework__ -> MVVM Light
-- __Pages:__
-    - Blank
-    - Grid -> Telerik UI control for UWP
-    - Chart -> Telerik UI control for UWP
-- __Background Task__
-- __User Interaction__
-    - Toast Notifications
-    - Live Tile

-## Cortana
-You have to run Cortana at least once, because when done it installs the voice command definitions.
-Once it has been run, you can close the application and start using Cortana's search.

-### Voice Commands
-These are some supported voice commands (Cortana may take time to refresh its voice commands):

-- "shop, show me __mug__ type products"
-- "shop, give me __shirt__ type products"
-- "shop, show me __cap__ type products"
-- "shop, show me __sheet__ type products"

 ## Windows Ink
 Select and edit multiple products using the Surface Pen.
 There are several signs with differents functions.